 Tip: When it comes to overall gut health, try eating whole ginger, inhaling ginger essential oils through a diffuser or drinking ginger juice.

 When we eat or drink, nutrients are absorbed into our bodies.
-If for any reason this process breaks down, we’re susceptible to malabsorption, which is common in third world countries.
+If for any reason this process breaks down, we’re susceptible to malabsorption or leaky gut, which is common in third world countries.
 When food doesn’t travel through our gut as God intended, it can ferment, begin to rot or even cause an obstruction, which can be deadly.

 Poor digestion is a leading cause of malabsorption.
 This is where the powers of ginger come in handy.
 Since ginger is effective at improving digestion, it in return promotes proper nutritional absorption.